jnjerin/nodejs-devops/README.md

 ## demo app - developing with Docker

+In this project we will deploy a 3-tier application to an EC2 server using a CICD pipeline set up on Jenkins.

 This demo app shows a simple user profile app set up using
 - index.html with pure js and css styles
 - nodejs backend with express module